Help contents

 - discover dependencies between several projects

-- discover dependencies between VB code and COM libraries
+- discover dependencies between VB code and binary files

 - show up dead code in source code files shared by several projects (in the Standard and Pro Editions, this analysis is done with Super Project Analyzer)